dmytrovoytko/llm-bookclub/README.md

 ## Problem statement

-Do you read books?
+Do you read 📖 books?
 Then you probably know how challenging sometimes can be the process of choosing your next book.
 Even when when we have all those "Bestsellers lists", best selling doesn't mean it's a right book for you personally...

-📖
+So what can we do to avoid wasting time (and money) on "wrong" books?
+Wonderful descriptions of Amazon bestsellers quite often are like TV ads - looks great, but...
+After all, it's their business.
+It's our responsibility to choose wisely.
+Read reviews and ask other people.
+A book club is a great option for that!
+What is really great on Amazon, is the ability to see ratings and read reviews of other people!
+And even see "feedback on feedback" - "helpful" votes on review from other readers.

+So I decided, why not use AI to answer my questions based on the most useful reviews? 😉

+But as we know, all chatgpt's can hallucinate.
+That's where RAG technology comes in!
+RAG is Retrieval Augmented Generation - the process of optimizing the output of a large language model (LLM).
+It references your prepared knowledge base before generating a response.
+So instead of asking LLM about books "from scratch", RAG based "assistant" first gets context from your knowledge base (collected helpful reviews) and then provides you better focused answers.
+This is what I use in this project.

+Just imagine, you can get insights from sammarized reviews!
+Without being attacked by Amazon's new offers 😅 Cool! ✨ Welcome to 📚 AI Book Club!

 ![streamlit check](/screenshots/streamlit-03.png)